simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-battle-albine-blur-onerep-incogni/index.en.md

 ### Flexible Subscription Plans Tailored to Your Needs (2026)

-OneRep understands that data privacy is not a one-size-fits-all approach.
+OneRep understands that data privacy isn't a one-size-fits-all approach.
 Therefore, it offers **flexible subscription plans** to cater to different preferences and requirements.

 - **Monthly Plan**: $14.95 per month for individual protection with month-to-month flexibility.